Safe and reliable technology

 Over 70 cities in the world have created networks for light rail transit

 The Metropolis model

-The REM will use Alstom Metropolis trainsets, in a design to be unveiled in 2019.
-Inside and outside, the REM cars will be quite similar to the Montréal metro.
+The REM will use Alstom Metropolis trainsets.
+The internal configuration will be quite similar to the Montréal metro.
+The wide spaces are designed to promote the free flow of traffic and guarantee universal access.
 As REM trains will be automatic and driverless, passengers will be able to sit at the front of the car and view the city from the windows.
-The cars will be designed to be accessible to people with reduced mobility.
-Just like in the metro, bicycles will be allowed outside of peak times.
-(Photo: prototype of the Alstom Metropolis trainsets for the the Sydney metro)

 The REM’s frequency will depend on segments and schedules.

 - Rive-Sud to Bois-Franc: 2.5 min. during peak hours; 5 min. during off-peak

 - Bois-Franc to Deux-Montagnes: 5 min. during peak hours; 15 min. during off-peak

 - Bois-Franc to Montréal-Trudeau Airport: 10 min. during peak hours; 15 min. during off-peak

 - Bois-Franc to Sainte-Anne-de-Bellevue: 10 min. during peak hours; 15 min. during off-peak

 To learn more about your future station (location, frequency, services, etc.), check our interactive map.